lucaslouca/ng-token-field/README.md

 angular.module('myApp', ['ngTokenField'])...
 ```

-You can also define a validator function that validates the text of each token and styles it accordingly;
+You can also define a validator function that validates the text of each token and styles it accordingly.
+Below we define a function `validator` that returns `true` if the text is an email and false otherwise.
 ```javascript
 .controller('MyController', function($scope) {
 	$scope.validator = function(text) {